besartelezi/how-to-write-readmes/README.md

 ### General Writing Tips
 The most important tip is that you need a nice layout and good structure.
-Developers are lazy people, we want to find the information we want as fast as possible.
+Developers are lazy people, we want to find the information we need as fast as possible.
 A good structure helps with that.
 This means adding clear titles and having only the necessary text present in that segment about that subject.